The biclustering_wrapper() function runs the full

 row_table_all.tsv

-feature: Genomic region identifier (chromosome
+region: Genomic region identifier (chromosome

-coordinates)label: Assigned cluster label or categoryrow_cluster_path (informative region clusters)| feature | label |
+coordinates)cluster: Assigned cluster label or categoryrow_cluster_path (informative region clusters)| region | cluster |

 |---|---|